pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 `
 ```

-Parameters:
+- ttl (required)
+  - Type: Number
+  - Default: n/a
-- ttl (Number, required): Minutes the token is valid.
-Min 1, max 43,200.
+  - Minutes token is valid.
+Min 1; Max 43,200.
+- meta
+  - Type: Object
+  - Default: n/a
-- meta (Object): Extra metadata.
-Scalar values only.
+  - Scalar values only.
+- authorizedUserId
+  - Type: UserId
+  - Default: n/a
-- authorizedUserId (UserId): Single userId authorized to use the token.
+  - Single `userId` authorized to use the token.
+- spacesPermissions
+  - Type: List<SpacePermissions>
+  - Default: n/a
-- spacesPermissions (List<SpacePermissions>): Space permissions as a list or RegEx patterns.
+  - Space permissions as list or RegEx patterns.
+- usersPermissions
+  - Type: List<UserPermissions>
+  - Default: n/a
-- usersPermissions (List<UserPermissions>): User permissions as a list or RegEx patterns.
+  - User permissions as list or RegEx patterns.

 ##### Required key/value mappings
 Specify permissions for at least one User or Space (list or RegEx).